Six of One refuse to publish their bank balance and accounts.

 Can you think of any Society, or fan-club, that does not allow any of its members to see any aspect of the accounts or bank balance?
 Or a Society where people who enquire about the finances are refused membership?
 Or a Society in which the membership has absolutely no say in the way in which the Society is run?

-On their own website, Six of One publicly announce:
+On their own websites, Six of One have publicly announced:

-Therefore, members are not allowed to know what their money is being spent on.
+Therefore, members are not allowed to know what their money is being spent on, despite the thousands of pounds worth of income which comes in, including via sales on eBay pages and elsewhere.

-In 2001, long-standing member Lew Stringer wrote to Six of One to enquire about the bank balance.
+As early as 2001, then long-standing member Lew Stringer wrote to Six of One to enquire about the bank balance.
 He, like many others, had become concerned about the handling of the Society's finances and had found that simply asking politely at Society events was not getting anyone anywhere.
 He received the following reply:

 Lew Stringer kindly wrote to us to tell us more: